PHP-DI/PHP-DI/news/03-php-di-3-3.md

 The major new feature is the possibility to inject all dependencies of **an existing instance**.

+But before jumping into that, did you know there's an article on [how PHP-DI works](../doc/how-it-works.md).

 ## Container::injectOn()

+*Read the full documentation [here](../doc/inject-on-instance.md)*

 ```php
 $myObject = new MyClass();